decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 You can upload your own custom thumbnails for wearables in your collections.
 To upload a custom thumbnail image, navigate to the Wearables Editor and open the item you want to add a thumbnail for.
 Click **Edit** and then click on the thumbnail image under details to upload an image from your computer (a camera icon will appear when you hover over the thumbnail).

-> Thumbnails must be 1024px by 1024px with transparent backgrounds.
+> Thumbnails must be a `.png` file and 1024px by 1024px with transparent backgrounds.
 Collections containing thumbnails without transparent backgrounds will not be accepted by the Curation Committee.
 >
 > <img width="1132" alt="custom thumbnail" src="{{ site.baseurl }}/images/media/wearable-thumbnail.png">